What is it?

 Panax ginseng is often referred to as a general well-being medication, because it affects many different systems of the body.

-Panax ginseng is POSSIBLY SAFE when taken by mouth for most adults when used for less than 3 months.
-It is POSSIBLY UNSAFE when taken long-term.
+Panax ginseng is POSSIBLY SAFE when taken by mouth and when applied to the skin as part of a multi-ingredient product (SS Cream), in the short-term.
+Panax ginseng is POSSIBLY UNSAFE when taken by mouth, long-term (more than 6 months).
 Researchers think it may have some hormone-like effects that could be harmful with prolonged use.

 The most common side effect is trouble sleeping (insomnia).
 Less commonly, people experience menstrual problems, breast pain, increased heart rate, high or low blood pressure, headache, loss of appetite, diarrhea, itching, rash, dizziness, mood changes, vaginal bleeding, and other side effects.